 This course is approved for 9.0 CLE credits.

 In addition to the course lessons, your course includes templates and forms that you will be able to download and use right away on your own cases.
-Some of those include:
+As an E-discovery Paralegal, you do not want to recreate the wheel with each new case!
+Some of those e-discovery tools include:

 - Standard Operating Procedures Manual (SOP)

 - ESI Budget Calculator

 - Index to Document Reviewer Notebook for Training Reviewers